The 7 Best Ski Boots for Wide Feet in 2023

 The Descendant 100 uses a progressive flex, 102mm last, and Intuition liners.
 Intuition makes the most high performance liner on the market for comfort and keeping your feet warm.

-The Descendants are forgiving enough for riding out big airs and rail slides, without sacrificing performance off piste.
+The Descendants do shine while riding out big airs and rail slides, without sacrificing performance off piste.
 Full Tilt also makes great boots for women, offering more choices to resort skiers.

 Full Tilt Descendant 100 Ski Boots